playframework/play-generated-docs/manual/about/Philosophy.md

 Existing Java build systems, however, were not flexible enough to support this new approach.
 Since we wanted to provide straightforward tools to run and deploy Play applications, in Play 1.x we created a collection of Python scripts to handle build and deployment tasks.

 Meanwhile, developers using Play for more enterprise-scale projects, which require build process customization and integration with their existing company build systems, were a bit lost.
-The Python scripts we provide with Play 1.x are in no way a fully-featured build system and are not easily customizable.
+The Python scripts we provided with Play 1.x are in no way a fully-featured build system and are not easily customizable.
 That’s why we’ve decided to go for a more powerful build system for Play 2.0.

 Since we need a modern build tool, flexible enough to support Play original conventions and able to build Java and Scala projects, we have chosen to integrate sbt in Play 2.0.
 This, however, should not scare existing Play users who are happy with the simplicity of the original Play build.
 We are leveraging the same simple `play new`, `run`, `start` experience on top of an extensible model: Play 2.0 comes with a preconfigured build script that will just work for most users.
 On the other hand, if you need to change the way your application is built and deployed, the fact that a Play project is a standard sbt project gives you all the power you need to customize and adapt it.